awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 + For asynchronous invocations the return\-type will be ignored by Lambda\.
 The return type may be set to void in such cases\.
 + If you are using \.NET asynchronous programming, the return type can be Task and Task<T> types and use `async` and `await` keywords\.
 For more information, see [Using async in C\# functions with AWS Lambda](#csharp-handler-async)\.

 Unless your function input and output parameters are of type `System.IO.Stream`, you will need to serialize them\.
 AWS Lambda provides a default serializer that can be applied at the assembly or method level of your application, or you can define your own by implementing the `ILambdaSerializer` interface provided by the `Amazon.Lambda.Core` library\.
-For more information, see [AWS Lambda Deployment Package in C\#](csharp-package.md)\.
+For more information, see [Deploy C\# Lambda functions with \.zip file archives](csharp-package.md)\.

  To add the default serializer attribute to a method, first add a dependency on `Amazon.Lambda.Serialization.Json` in your `project.json` file\.